aevilla160/hpc_docs/docs/running_jobs.md

 whoami
 ```

 !> Unlike MERCED, Pinnacles will be the default cluster you job can submit to, if you don't add any `#SBATCH -M merced` flag, your job will be submitted to Pinnacles automatically.
-Similarly, `-M merced` flag must be used within scontrol, sinfo, sbatch, squeue, srun etc to run on merced.
+Similarly, `-M merced` flag must be used within `scontrol`, `sinfo`, `sbatch`, `squeue`, `srun` etc to run on merced.

 The `my_job.sub` sample script for Pinnacles is provided below, the job scripts for the two machines look quite similar, however, they have different partition names and time limits: